reown-com/appkit/packages/react/readme.md

 ### 2. Configure wagmi and web3modal clients at the root of your app

 See [@web3modal/ethereum](../../chains/ethereum/readme.md) readme for all available `ethereum` options.
-NextJS example is also awailable in [examples/react](../../examples/react) folder.
+NextJS example is also available in [examples/react](../../examples/react) folder.

 ```tsx
 import type { ConfigOptions } from '@web3modal/react'